JeromeRocheteau/jdbc-servlet-api/README.md

 1. the first one `doFill` makes possible to grab parameter values of the HTTP request `HttpServletRequest` and to inject them into the SQL query `PreparedStatement`;
 2. the second one `doMap` consists in transforming the content of the `ResultSet` into a Java object that stands for the result of SQL query;
-3. the third one overrides Java servlets `doGet`, `doPost`, etc methods and could use the method `doProcess` and `doWrite` in order to exeutes the SQL query and to write the transformed result on the response output.
+3. the third one overrides Java servlets `doGet`, `doPost`, etc methods and could use the method `doProcess` and `doWrite` in order to executes the SQL query and to write the transformed result on the response output.

 ```java
 public class MyJdbcServlet extends JdbcQueryServlet<List<String>> {